 Many times, people send us articles describing GPS spoofing or LIDAR spoofing and ask what we are doing to secure Cruise against these attacks.
 Many articles state that AVs are at a high risk of attack, claiming that it is relatively easy to stop — or even crash — AVs using these techniques.

 People tend to be shocked when we tell them that those types of attacks are not currently our focus.
 While they are on our long-term radar (AV pun intended) since attacks improve over time, most attacks of this nature do not affect our vehicles due to the way they work and the hardware that we use.
-To learn why our cars are unaffected by these attacks, check out our Black Hat whitepaper on securing self-driving cars.
+To learn why our AVs are unaffected by these attacks, check out our Black Hat whitepaper on securing autonomous vehicles.

 So how do we decide to focus our efforts on other projects?
 We look at the vehicle holistically and determine:

 - Which types of attacks have the biggest impact/scale

 - How difficult these attacks are to carry out

 - How each attack might affect the physical control of our AVs

 Using this approach, our primary focus has been on remote attacks that can potentially result in physical control of a vehicle.
 More specifically, we focus our efforts on attacks that can be carried out remotely from a long distance since these can be scaled up against an entire fleet.